samlatavares/igti-fullstack-bootcamp-desafio-2/README.md

 ## What is this project?

 Challenge made during IGTI's Fullstack bootcamp.
-This project is a Node API called grades-control-api that that manipulates the grades.json file.
+This project is a Node API called grades-control-api that manipulates the grades.json file.

 ## How to run the project?